jainam-panchal/PPS_question_bank/README.md

 the 2 numbers.
 Call the function in main().</a>

 <a href = "https://github.com/jainam-panchal/PPS_question_bank/blob/main/62.c">62.
 Write a function to swap 2 numbers.</a>

+<a href = "https://github.com/jainam-panchal/PPS_question_bank/blob/main/63.c">63.
+Write a function in the program to return 1 if number passed is prime
+  otherwise return 0.</a>

 <a href = "https://github.com/jainam-panchal/PPS_question_bank/blob/main/75.c">75.
 Write a program to do swapping of two elements using function with two
 pointers as arguments.</a>